Permanent Loss of Function, Scarring & Disfigurement Benefits

 This is just a partial list of specific injuries outlined in Massachusetts law, but it demonstrates the complexity of these types of cases.
-The Massachusetts Executive Office of Labor and Workforce Development (EOLWD) recommends all claimants to speak with an attorney who regularly handles workers’ compensation cases to assist with the process.
+The Massachusetts Executive Office of Labor and Workforce Development (EOLWD) recommends all claimants to speak with a legal team who regularly handles workers’ compensation cases to assist with the process.
 Many workers’ compensation cases that involve permanent disfigurement or scarring require the parties to go through a conciliation process before a conciliator provided by EOLWD.

 Claimants who are unrepresented and not familiar with the complex regulations are at a serious disadvantage because employer’s workers’ compensation insurance company will provide an attorney to defend a decision to deny benefits at every step in the process, and that defense attorney will be familiar with the system.

 Contact the Law offices of Jeffrey S. Glassman today for a free and confidential consultation.